-Rachel Matto's history teacher at Mannheim Township High School in Lancaster County told her about Draw the Lines and the DistrictBuilder mapping tool.
-Then the 16-year-old international baccalaureate student took on the challenge with gusto.
+Rachel Matto's history teacher at Manheim Township High School in Lancaster County told her about Draw the Lines and the DistrictBuilder mapping tool.
+Then the 16-year-old international baccalaureate student took on the challenge with gusto, winning honorable mention in our first mapping competition.
 Here's what she has to say about the experience:

 What goals did you have in mind for your map when you started drawing?
 Why were those your priorities?

 My primary goal was equality because I’ve had to fight for my own equality among other issues and therefore always find it to be a personal goal that everyone receives equal representation.
 As such, it was extremely important to me that each district had a very close population number.

 As you worked on your map, what kinds of tradeoffs or tough decisions did you find yourself having to weigh?

 I found myself constantly having to weigh my options between staying within the population range or cutting up the districts a bit strangely.
 It was tough because I remember seeing some districts portrayed over the times and their shapes grew increasingly absurd, and I didn’t want mine to give that impression of having reshaped them for the purpose of allowing one party to be favored.

 What's the part or quality of your map that you're happiest about?

 I greatly appreciated that we had a range to keep the population of each district within because a big priority of mine was to make sure that each one had an equal amount of people and therefore and equal amount of votes.

 What's the part of your map that you had the most trouble with or that frustrated you the most?